 Pseudomonas Risk Factors

-Healthy people typically don’t have much risk.
+Healthy people typically don’t have many risks.
 However, a few groups may be more susceptible than others, including people who inject drugs.
-Young black men seem to have greater risk of heart valve infections.
-Pregnant women have a greater risk because hormone changes affect their immune system.
+Young black men seem to have a greater risk of heart valve infections.
+Pregnant women have a greater risk because hormone changes affect their immune systems.

 Hospital patients face the highest risk, especially if they have a:

 Infections also tend to be more severe in people who have: